GT-EmoryMINDlab/rodent-whole-brain-preprocessing-recipe/README.md

 <a name="section-4-1-3"></a>
 #### 4.1.3 Distortion correction using fsl topup
+This is controlled by the indicator "--dc" in the option.

+If “--dc 1”, then

     a.
 Realign EPI_forward0 to the temporal mean of EPI0
     b.
 Apply the same realignment to EPI_reverse0
     c.
 Estimate the topup correction parameters (see the required topup parameter files in section III)
     d.
 Apply topup correction
-Output: \_topup
+Output: \_topup, \_c (which is a copy of \_topup)

+If “--dc 0”, then topup correction is not performed.
+Output: \_c (which is a copy of \_mc)

 <a name="section-4-1-4"></a>
 #### 4.1.4 Raw brain mask creation
-Two brain extraction options are provided: *fsl bet* function, and Matlab *PCNN3D* toolbox.
-In the script, both functions are called, and one can pick the tightest mask for manual editing in the next step.
-You might need to play with "bet_f" at the head of "preproc_script_1.sh" as well as the parameters at the head of "PCNN3D_run_v1_3.m" to get a tigher mask.
+Three brain extraction options are provided: *FSL bet* function, *AFNI 3dskullstrip* function, and Matlab *PCNN3D* toolbox.
+In the script, all three functions are called, and one can pick the tightest mask for manual editing in the next step.
+You might need to play with "bet_f" at the head of "preproc_script_1.sh" as well as the parameters at the head of "PCNN3D_run_v1_3.m" to get a tighter mask.

-    fsl bet: better for some rat brains.
+    FSL bet: better for some rat brains.
+    AFNI 3dskullstrip: similar to FSL bet.
     PCNN3D: better for some mouse brains.
-Output:  \_n4_bet_mask, \_n4_pcnn3d_mask (\_n4_csf_mask0 for mouse)
+Output:  \_n4_bet_mask, \_n4_3dskull_mask, \_n4_pcnn3d_mask (\_n4_csf_mask0 for mouse)

 <a name="section-4-2"></a>
 ### 4.2 (Step 2) Precise Brain Extraction & EPI Template Generation